maueroats/teaching/content/intermediate-cs/typed/typed-variables.md

 ## Specifying Types for Functions

-You can use either of the methods above to write the type of a function as well.
+You can use the `[name : Type]` or `(: name Type)` method to write the type of a function as well.
 You should include the output type, just like a signature.

-1. A function that takes in a number and puts out a number plus 5:
+1. `[name : Type]` method: A function that takes in a number and puts out a number plus 5:

         (define (f [x : Number]) : Number
           (+ x 5))

-2. A function that takes in a string and puts out double its length:
+2. `(: name Type)` method: A function that takes in a string and puts out double its length:

         (: g (-> String Number))
         (define (g str)